Skip to main content

 Configure Repo Access inside of the Augment GitHub App

 The first time you visit the Settings page, it will ask you to install the Augment GitHub App and redirect you to GitHub to provide permissions for all the repos you grant Augment Code Review to engage.
+If your firewall configuration, allowlist or network policy requires a static IP for this integration, please refer to our static IP address documentation.

 Permissions requested by the Augment GitHub App: